CharleySchaefer/charleyschaefer.github.io/_pages/about.md

 Publications
 ----
+On this website I highlight a selected number of key publications.
-For the most up-to-date list of publications I refer to my [GoogleScholar](https://scholar.google.co.uk/citations?user=SKHIHrEAAAAJ&hl=nl) account, while more recent preprints and posters are available on my [ResearchGate](https://www.researchgate.net/profile/Charley_Schaefer2) account.
+For the most comprehensive list of publications I refer to my [google scholar](https://scholar.google.co.uk/citations?user=SKHIHrEAAAAJ&hl=nl) account.
+Unpublished manuscripts (preprints) and posters are available at my [ResearchGate](https://www.researchgate.net/profile/Charley_Schaefer2) account.